-Licensed Registered Nurses (RNs) can earn a Bachelor of Science Degree in Nursing (BSN) in just two years, while attending classes one day per week at the SFSC Highlands Campus.
+Licensed Registered Nurses (RNs) can earn a Bachelor of Science Degree in Nursing (BSN) online at your own pace or by attending classes at the SFSC Highlands Campus.

 For information about the program and the enrollment process, consult the College Catalog or call the SFSC Advising and Counseling Center at 784-7131.
 To understand the obligations of BSN students, review the BSN Degree Student Handbook.

 As the demand for health care increases, so do the responsibilities of nurses.
 A BSN degree opens doors to higher paying nursing positions by expanding the types of nursing duties RNs can perform and qualifying them for positions in management and health education.